Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: Proof of Theorem and Proposition

 whose absolute value is bounded by

 as $m_{ij,\theta}$ is upper bounded by 1 uniformly.
 The above absolute value is in turn upper bounded by

-The third factor is upper bounded by $\phi^s$, as the difference between $m_{i\cdot,\theta}$ and $w_{i\cdot,\theta}$ is upper bounded by $\phi^{s-1}$ which can be shown in a similar fashion as in the proof of Lemma~\ref{approximationerror}.
+The third factor is upper bounded by a constant multiple of $\phi^s$, as the difference between $m_{i\cdot,\theta}$ and $w_{i\cdot,\theta}$ is upper bounded by $\phi^{s-1}$ which can be shown in a similar fashion as in the proof of Lemma~\ref{lemma:approximationerror}.
 By Assumption~\ref{denomtransition}, the second factor is upper bounded by $\iota^{-1}$, and for sufficiently large value of $T$ and hence $s$, the first factor is upper bounded by $2\iota^{-1}$.
 The second difference we need to consider is

-which is upper bounded by $\iota^{-1}\phi^s$ under Assumption~\ref{denomtransition} and by Lemma~\ref{approximationerror}.
+which is upper bounded by a constant multiple of $\iota^{-1}\phi^s$ under Assumption~\ref{denomtransition} and by Lemma~\ref{lemma:approximationerror}.
 Therefore, $\|(\hat p - p^*)_2\|_2$ is upper bounded by $C_2\phi^s$ for some constant $C_2$ that only depends on $\iota$.
 Combining the upper bounds we have derived, we have an upper bound on the estimation error of the transition probabilities

-\textbf{Step I-III: estimation error of $\sigma^2$.} Next we consider the update of $\sigma^2$.
-Recall that the update for $\sigma^2$ has a closed-form expression given by
+\textbf{Step I-III: estimation error of $\sigma$.} Next we consider the update of $\sigma^2$.
+Recall that for each regime $1 \leq j \leq K$, the update for $\sigma_j^2$ has a closed-form expression given by